SeoulSKY/SoruSora/README.md

 #### /translator set_languages

-Set languages to be translated for your messages.
+Set or remove the languages to be translated for your messages.

 #### /translator set_channel_languages

-Set languages to be translated for this channel.
+Set or remove the languages to be translated for the channels.
 Only available for server admins.

-#### /translator clear_languages

-Clear languages to be translated for your messages.

-#### /translator clear_channel_languages
+#### /translator set_channel_main_language

-Clear languages to be translated for this channel.
+Set or remove the main language for the channel.
+The translator will set the selected language as the source language for all messages in the channels.
 Only available for server admins.

 ## How to Set up and Run